-Reconnecting with the world of work and with other adults can be tempting, but leaving this bubble, this little cocoon, is very nerve-wracking…
+Reconnecting with the world of work and with other adults can be tempting, but leaving your bubble, this little cocoon, can be very nerve-wracking…

-Do we really envy those women who manage to detach themselves from their new-born a few weeks after giving birth to them?
-Those women who return to work in fighter mode, well-dressed as always and almost invincible?
+Do we really envy those women who manage to detach themselves from their newborn in a matter of weeks after giving birth?
+Those women who return to work in fighter mode, well-dressed as always, and almost invincible?
 Yes, maybe a bit… but not really… In fact, every woman does what she is able to and wants to do.

-In France, women go back to work 10 weeks after giving birth.
+Generally, women go back to work 10 weeks after giving birth.
 This means leaving a two-and-a-half-month-old baby, and for some people this is just simply unthinkable.
-The baby is still so small, so fragile… and by that point, you know you are very attached!
+The baby is still so small, so fragile… and by that point, you know you are no doubt struggling with separation anxiety!
 If you have the option to, going on maternity allows you to play for a bit of time.
 The unfortunate downside to this is that, often, you will no longer be paid your salary.
 It’s therefore something you have to seriously think about.

-What is the ideal age to let your baby be looked after by someone else?
+What is the ideal age to send your baby to the crèche or a childminder?

 Obviously, babies are human beings, so they are unique and don’t all react in the same way.
-No rules therefore, but you should still bear a few recommendations in mind.
+There are no rules, therefore, but you should still bear a few recommendations in mind.
 Up until they are 4 months old, the baby is very dependent; they are in a period of fusion.
 The mother is the baby’s only reference.
 At about 9 months old, your baby might suffer from separation anxiety.
 During this period, they are scared of people they don’t recognize and cry as soon as you move away from them.

 The ideal time to let your baby be looked after by someone else is therefore when they are between 4 and 9 months old, or older than 9 months.